-Important: Some ISPs block access to port 80.
-Be sure to check with your ISP so that you can open the appropriate ports accordingly.
-Some ISPs block traffic on commonly used ports to conserve bandwidth.
+Important: Some ISPs block access to port 80 and other commonly used Internet ports to conserve bandwidth.
+Check with your ISP so that you can open the appropriate ports accordingly.
 If your ISP does not pass traffic on port 80, you will need to change the port the camera uses from 80 to something else, such as 800.
 Not all routers are the same, so refer to your user manual for specific instructions on how to open ports.